“Bacon makes everything better” is an understatement.

 At that point, you have a BIG decision to make.
 Are you looking for thin or thick cut bacon?

-Personally, if I am making this to serve as meat with my breakfast, I love a good thick cut bacon.
+If I am making this to serve as meat with my breakfast, I love a good thick cut bacon.
 If you are looking to make sure it’s crispy and add it to a dish – a thinner cut is usually the way to go.

 You can slice this with a Slicer knife or use a long knife like a brisket knife to slice into desired rashers.